kudobuilder/kudo/development.md

 * git
 * kubectl
 * [ngrok](https://ngrok.com/) - This is currently needed for full debugging.
 We are looking at alternatives.
 It does require signing up for this service.
+* [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) - Binaries for `kube-apiserver` and `etcd` from kubebuilder are used for integration testing.

 ## Running Locally